amber-brown/amber-brown/content/blog/immutability-with-javascript-arrays/index.md

 //> (4) [🥖, 🍅, 🧀, 🍤];
 ```

-By using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) syntax, we are effectively rewriting the array with the extra ingredients added on the end.
-This means that we are always going to have the same base.
+By using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) we can take a copy of the array and add the extra ingredients without mutating the `pizzaBase` variable.

-Lets look at another example.
+Let's look at another example.

-We have a new order coming in, but we firstly will need to edit the base of the pizza as the new customer is lactose in tolerant!
+We have a new order coming in, but the new customer is lactose intolerant!
+We need to remove the cheese from the pizza base.

-So we could do this by:
+We could do this by:

 ```javascript